10XGenomics/vartrix/README.md

 # VarTrix

-VarTrix is a tool for extracting single-cell variant information from single-cell sequencing datasets.
-VarTrix is **not** a variant calling tool.
-Users must provide a variant call set that they have previously generated through other means.
-VarTrix is useful for evaluating heterogeneity within a single-cell sample, which means that the types of variants that will be useful to a user are either *somatic* or *contained within a copy number variant (CNV) event*.
+VarTrix is a software tool for extracting single cell variant information from 10x Genomics single cell data.
+VarTrix will take a set of previously defined variant calls and use that to identify those variants in the single cell data.
+VarTrix does not perform variant calling.
+VarTrix is useful for evaluating heterogeneity within a sample, which means that the types of variants that will be useful to a user are either *somatic* or *contained within a copy number variant (CNV) event*.

+## Overview of how it works
-VarTrix uses Smith-Waterman alignment to evaluate reads that map to a known variant locus and assign single cells to these variants.
-This process works on both single-cell RNA sequencing datasets as well as single-cell DNA sequencing datasets.
+VarTrix uses Smith-Waterman alignment to evaluate reads that map to each known input variant locus and assign single cells to these variants.
+This process works on both 10x single cell gene expression datasets as well as 10x single cell DNA datasets.

 VarTrix works with any properly formatted sequence resolved VCF.
 VarTrix works with SNVs, insertions and deletions.

 At this point, all multi-allelic sites are ignored.
 They will still be a column in the final matrix to maintain ordering relative to the input VCF, but all values will be empty.

 ## Use cases
-VarTrix is useful for evaluating heterogeneity of single cell datasets, including tumor samples and cell lines.
+VarTrix is useful for evaluating heterogeneity of 10x single cell datasets, including ones from tumor samples and cell lines.
+VarTrix can be used to evaluate either *somatic variants*  or *variants contained within a copy number variant (CNV) event*.

 ### scRNA-seq
 Allele specific expression in tumor samples can lead to strong correlations between the presence of a specific expressed variant and expression-based clustering.
-Overlaying the variant information with expression clustering can lead to new insight in to the cause of a specific cancer and to the accumulation of mutations that may lead to relapse or drug resistance.
+Overlaying the variant information with expression clustering can lead to new insights about specific diseases and to the accumulation of mutations that may lead to different phenotypes such as relapse or drug resistance.

-#### Input variants
-Generating variants from scRNA-seq datasets is challenging.
-Noise inherent in reverse transcription leads to a high false positive rate.
-We recommend looking at the Broad Institute's GATK and Mutect2 best practices guide for [calling variants in RNAseq](https://software.broadinstitute.org/gatk/documentation/article.php?id=3891).
-An alternative approach is to determine somatic variants using WGS data generated from the same sample as the scRNA-seq library.

 ### scDNA-seq
 Assignment of variants in scDNA data can improve understanding of tumor and cell line heterogeneity.
 Copy number expansion in tumor cells or chromothripsis in cell lines can lead to different allele fractions of germline variants being associated with subclonal populations.
 Somatic variants in tumor cells can be associated with subclonal populations and associated with subclones that lead to relapse.
 Similar to scRNA-seq datasets, variant assignment to specific cells can be overlaid with copy number based clustering.

+## Support
+This tool is not officially supported.
+If you have any comments, please submit a GitHub issue.

 ## Installation